amanthanvi/diffit.tools/README.md

 ```

 ## Contributing
-Contributions to Diffit Tools are welcome!
+Contributions to Diffit are welcome!
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature-name`